hrvthzslt/personal-site/content/posts/serving-markdown-files-with-flask.md

 But what is confusing about this topic?

-If you want to deliver your application in your container the following question will come up:
+If you want to deliver your application in a container the following question will come up:

 - Should I use a virtual environment in my container?
 I could install the dependencies globally in the container.
 It would make sense.
 - If I don't use a virtual environment in the container how will I found the dependencies during local development?